kubevirt/user-guide/docs/latest_release_notes.md

 Released on: Thu Sep 6 14:25:22 2018 +0200

 - Support for DataVolume
-- Support for a subprotocol for webbrowser terminals
+- Support for a subprotocol for web browser terminals
 - Support for virtio-rng
 - Support disconnected VMs
 - Support for setting host model